 - Although compostable plates and cutlery biodegrade, please do not put them in the compost bins as they take too long to break down.
 Please don't litter...respect others and the environment!

 - Be considerate to others, and, if you have a pull to do so, welcome new folkies to our festival community!
 Be yourself and get what YOU want out of the Whoop & Hollar adventure!

 - Be respectful of the musicians and fellow audience members.
 If you are planning on making some noise and socializing during performances (which is totally fine), please try to sit further away from the stage.
 Rowdy behaviour is tolerated (away from the music), obnoxious behaviour is not!
-PLEASE DO NOT SMOKE in the staging area...a designated smoking area will be located at the back of the site near the barn (with butt-out pails).
+PLEASE DO NOT SMOKE in the mainstage area...a designated smoking area will be located at the back of the site near the barn (with butt-out pails).

 Photo: Dennis Wiens

 - Don't forget your folk fest essentials:

 - Lawn chair or ground sheet

 - Cash (all festival sales are cash only)

 - Refillable water bottle (drinking water stations on-site; no more bottled water sales at the festival)

 - Tent and camping materials (if you are camping)